yan-zaitsev-hs/GPT4-B-Logic/README.md

 }
 <end of parameters json representation>

-Application requirements:
-* Page LandingPage, component username_textfield: Validate entered username.
-Display an error alert if username is not valid.
-* If user tap on back button, page should be closed immediately.
-* App can use any supported GitHub API.
-* When user want to see list of repositories: show loading page and start the github api call to fetch list of repositories.
-When api response is received display the repositories page with required data.
-* The GitHub API response with list of repositories will include the user's repositories as an array of objects, with each object containing information about a single repository.
-* All loading pages should be closed before showing the next page.
-* All generated identifiers should contain some characters and random number

 Each your input will be one of the predefined events:
 * Name: AppUserInterationEvent
 Description: User interacted with application